ghik/opinionated-scala/Methods-and-operators.md

 javaMap.put("key", "value")
 ```

 Unfortunately, this comes at a price.
-Parens in Scala are also used to denote *tuples*.
+Parentheses in Scala are also used to denote *tuples*.
 So, by `("key", "value")` we may also mean a pair of two strings, `"key"` and `"value"`.
 For example, to add a key-value pair to a Scala mutable map, we could use its `+=` operator which takes a single argument - a pair.
 We'd like to do it like this:

 ```scala